 ・Reduce emissions across the product lifecycle and entire value chain

-The Group's Milestone 2030 as new targets which are set based on the result of environmental impact assessment reflects how the Group intends to make further reductions in the environmental impact (increase contribution and reduce footprint), while promoting the circular economy and contribution to globally agreed CO2 emissions reduction targets through innovation and leading-edge technologies.
+The Group's Milestone 2030 as new targets which are set based on the result of environmental impact assessment reflects how the Group intends to make further reductions in the environmental impact (increase contribution and reduce footprint), while promoting the circular economy and contribution towards carbon neutral through innovation and leading-edge technologies.
 Through Milestone 2030, the Group will accelerate its ambition to decouple business growth from environmental impact and resource consumption.

 The Bridgestone Group works with the customers and suppliers to balance products and services with environmental considerations for reduced footprint.
 This effort occurs throughout the lifecycle from procurement of raw materials to after-use products.
 This is in line with the goals set in the Group’s Environmental Mission Statement: to achieve harmony with nature, value natural resources and reduce CO2 emissions.